ptvan/ptvan.github.io/_posts/2020-02-18-workflow-managers.md

 title: Workflow managers for bioinformatic pipelines
 ---

 Due to the growth of data, workflow managers (_eg._ [Airflow](https://airflow.apache.org/), [Prefect](https://www.prefect.io/)) have been growing in popularity.
 In bioinformatics this popularity is further accelerated by the [replication crisis in science](https://jamanetwork.com/journals/jama/fullarticle/201218).
 Workflow managers automate routine tasks while also ensuring reproducibility by enabling drop-in changes in data, runtime parameters, or even entire toolchains.
-At Fred Hutch where I work, [Nextflow and Cromwell](https://sciwiki.fredhutch.org/scicomputing/software_overview/#workflow-managers) are most popular.
+At Fred Hutch where I used to work, [Nextflow and Cromwell](https://sciwiki.fredhutch.org/scicomputing/software_overview/#workflow-managers) were most popular.
 Elsewhere, [Snakemake](https://github.com/snakemake/snakemake) is also popular though I don't have much personal experience with it.

 ### Nextflow